ifo/old-redlua.com/posts/2015-01-19-url-shortening-in-haskell-with-scotty-and-lucid.markdown

 Anything after that just gets put in the tag as normal.
 We're putting an input and a button inside the form, and the button will have the type="submit" attribute.

-Notice that our `input_` doesn't have the with function.
+Notice that our `input_` doesn't have the `with` function.
-That's because inputs never contain values, and pretty much always need attributes.
+That's because inputs never contain values, but pretty much always need attributes.
-If we look at the definition in the Lucid library, it actually contains `with` in its [definition](https://github.com/chrisdone/lucid/blob/e6d0b123ead470fc6420a190eba74e30750708fe/src/Lucid/Html5.hs#L224-L226).
+If we look at the function in the Lucid library, it actually contains `with` in its [definition](https://github.com/chrisdone/lucid/blob/e6d0b123ead470fc6420a190eba74e30750708fe/src/Lucid/Html5.hs#L224-L226).

 Now that that's out of the way, `cabal install && cabal run` again.